bhattabhi013/Vritant/README.md

 </div>

 ---
-<h3 align="center">Workflow of the Project</h3>
+<h2 align="center">Workflow of the Project</h2>

 - Initial Needs Identification:
-  - The project begins with a comprehensive analysis of children's educational needs and the challenges they face while studying. <br>
+  - The project begins with a comprehensive analysis of children's educational needs and their challenges while studying. <br>
 - Secure User Authentication:
   - Upon accessing our application, users will be prompted to authenticate their identity through a secure Google authentication process. <br>
 - User-Friendly Login: